-As well as your academic and practical studies, there is a wealth of connections with policymakers, business and industry experts among the staff in the Department of Politics and International Relations (PIR) and the wider Faculty of Arts and Social Sciences.
-You'll gain enormous benefit from working alongside them.
+There is a wealth of connections with policymakers, business and industry experts among the staff in the Department of Politics and International Relations.

 Politics in Action has a novel structure that combines participation in a workplace environment for one day a week during term time, a career development training course in collaboration with Royal Holloway Careers and Employability Service, and an engaging academic work programme that encourages you to conduct research on a topic related to your placement work.

-There are numerous opportunities to gain practical experience in all kinds of fields by getting involved with our many student societies.
-PIRSoc, the Philosophy Society and the Diplomatic Society are active in a number of annual conferences where you will have the chance to apply your skills to real-life situations, such as the National Model UN conference in New York, at which we have an enviable record of success.
+There are numerous opportunities to gain practical experience in all kinds of fields by getting involved with our student societies.
+For instance, the PIR Society are active in a number of annual conferences where you will have the chance to apply your skills to real-life situations, such as the National Model United Nations conference in New York, at which we have an enviable record of success.